-'''

-- name: echo_participant # Participant Name = echo_participant
+''' - name: echo_participant # Participant Name = echo_participant kind: echo data: true # Print a trace with every arrival of user data verbose: true # Show detailed information on user data reception discovery: false # Do not print traces regarding discovery events '''

-kind: echo

-'''

 This kind of Participant refers to a Simple DDS DomainParticipant.
 This Participant will discover all Participants deployed in its own local network in the same domain via multicast communication, and will communicate with those that share publication or subscription topics.